-To ensure compliance with the actions outlined in the ESJ Action Plan, the CPUC created an implementation structure to maximize effective coordination and sharing of lessons learned across the agency.
-Staff from the Executive Division serves as the primary staff lead, as they can work and communicate with staff and leadership across the CPUC.
-Advisory staff from the Office of the Commission, Executive Office, and Commissioner offices support the lead staff.
+To ensure proper compliance with the actions outlined in the ESJ Action Plan, the CPUC has created an implementation structure to maximizeensure effective coordination and sharing of lessons learned across the agency.
+Staff from the News and Outreach Office (NOO) in the Executive Division serves as the primary staff lead, with theas they can-ability to work and communicate across the CPUC to communicate with staff and leadership across the CPUC.
+NOO staff is supported by aAdvisory staff from the Office of the Commission, Executive Office, and Commissioner offices support the lead staff.
 Together, these individuals make up the "Core Team" implementing the ESJ Action Plan and work together on coordination and strategic planning.

-For the purposes of industry division coordination, the Core Team established "ESJ Liaisons" in each Division across the CPUC.
-These ESJ Liaisons provide status updates on action items listed in the ESJ Action Plan.
-Alongside the Core Team, ESJ Liaisons participate in an ESJ Working Group which promotes the goals of the plan across the CPUC and increases staff capacity to addresses ESJ issues in their daily work.
+For the purposes of industry division coordination-and communication, the Core Team has established "ESJ Liaisons" in each Division across the CPUC.
+These ESJ Liaisons are tasked with providingprovide status updates on action items listed in the ESJ Action Plan.
+A and participating in an ESJ Working Grouplongside the Core Team, ESJ Liaisons participate in an ESJ Working Group.
+The ESJ Working Group is focused on-which promotes promoting the goals of the plan across the CPUC and increases staffing capacity toand knowledge on how to address-addresses ESJ issues in their daily work.